broadinstitute/str-analysis/README.md

 different motifs.

 Testing this approach on simulated data shows that it restores ExpansionHunter's accurately for non-reference motif expansions to the same level as for expansions with the reference (AAAAG) motif.
+The simulation results suggested that, to combine ExpansionHunter results for two different motifs, it makes sense to report the longest of the two long alleles, and then report the short allele from the other motif, so this is the rule this script uses.
+See the Example Scenario section below for a concrete example.

 The script can also apply this approach to other known STR loci where the pathogenic motif differs from the reference such as DAB1, BEAN1, SAMD12, and others.
 Unlike RFC1/CANVAS, these other loci are autosomal dominant, which simplifies